aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/oleformat/_index.md

 Gets icon caption of OLE object.

-In case of OLE object is not embedded as icon or caption couldn't be retrieved returns empty string.
+In case if the OLE object does not have an icon or a caption cannot be retrieved, returns an empty string.

  **Examples:**